Sleep Pattern Comparison

 4-7-8 breathing

 Inhale for four seconds, hold for seven, and exhale for eight.
-This pattern is more structured and more memorable, which is why many people search for it first.
+This pattern is more structured and more memorable, which is why many people search for it first as the 4-7-8 sleep method or 4-7-8 sleep technique.
 It can work well when you like a clear sequence, but some people find the hold too intense late at night.

 4-8 breathing